hcorrada/IntroDataSci/materials/lectures/Classification/Classification.md

 Why not linear regression?
 ============================

-We discussed this in "Intro to Statistical Learning" lecture

 For multiple possible classes, if order and scale (units) don't make sense, then it's not a regression problem